Two students studying and discussing if the GMAT or GRE is easier

 Are the GMAT and GRE similar in terms of subject matter?

-There is some overlapping subject matter on both the GMAT and GRE, which will make it hard to determine whether the GMAT or GRE is easier.
+There is some overlapping subject matter on both the GMAT and GRE, which will make it hard to determine which test is easier.
 The subject matter of each test is broken down below.

 GMAT Subject Matter